sahat/satellizer/README.md

 ## Installation

-The easiest way to get **Satellizer** is by running either of the following commands:
+The easiest way to get **Satellizer** is by running one of the following
+commands:

 ```bash
 # Bower